section

 Compounding through practice

 Practice matters because attention compounds unevenly.
 Paying attention to one parser bug helps with another.
 Paying attention to one page layout helps with a whole family of surfaces.
-Paying attention to one recipe helps with timing, sequencing, hospitality, and menu design.
+Paying attention to one recipe helps with timing, sequencing, hospitality, menu design, and the way vegetables change when they are cut, stacked, roasted, or placed beside a neighbor.
 The point is not to hoard observations.
 The point is to convert them into reusable structure.

 From attention to action